codespin-ai/codespin/README.md

 codespin generate main.py.prompt.md --write
 ```

-If you're describing code for single file, you need to name the prompt file in the format "source.ext.prompt.md",
+If you're describing code for single file, you need to name the prompt file in the format "source.ext.prompt.md".

-you need to have a prompt file for each source code file you want to generate.
+There should be a prompt file for each source code file you want to generate.
-A good name for a prompt file would be a "prompt.md" suffix attached to the name of the source code file you want to generate.

 For example, a prompt file describing main.py could be called "main.py.prompt.md".